 And of course, don't leave home without a fishing rod and a fishing reel.

 Many boaters and fishermen often ponder how they can have more successful and enjoyable bass fishing experiences.
-Those who make a serious hobby out of bass fishing might find
+Those who make a serious hobby out of bass fishing might find the following guidelines and tips to prove useful during their next outing.

 A fish won't come to the hook if you are not offering it the right bait.
 Different fish will respond to different types of bait, so it is important that you match the correct bait with the correct fish.
 A universal bait/lure that works well on various species of bass fish are called grubs, which is, especially effective on big smallmouth bass, but can also be effective on largemouth bass.
 Furthermore, the shape of the hook/bait will play a part in whether or not you are successful during your fishing experience.
 In the event of bass fishing, jigging spoons will be the best option in luring the fish to you.
 Spinnerbaits will not be nearly as effective as jigging spoons, so you will want to steer clear of spinner baits.
 In thicker waters, you will want to use swimming spoons.